brycedrennan/imaginAIry/README.md

      - ✅ realesrgan
      - ldm
      - https://github.com/lowfuel/progrock-stable
+     - stable super-res?
+       - todo: try with 1-0-0-0 mask at full image resolution (rencoding entire image+predicted image at every step)
+       - todo: use a gaussian pyramid and only include the "high-detail" level of the pyramid into the next step
    - ✅ face enhancers
      - ✅ gfpgan - https://github.com/TencentARC/GFPGAN
      - ✅ codeformer - https://github.com/sczhou/CodeFormer